jonashaag/speech-enhancement/9999-queue.md

 https://arxiv.org/pdf/1904.07294.pdf no code, PESQ scores too good to be true?, code requested

-https://arxiv.org/pdf/2002.12794.pdf code available. try also with DCT?
+https://arxiv.org/pdf/2002.12794.pdf code available. try also with DCT? does not work for dereverberation (requires noise-only samples)

 https://arxiv.org/pdf/2004.04098.pdf no code, code requested